No Other Land: Production

 Basal's [sic] family and neighbors had a huge archive of videos that were filmed over the course of 20 years.
 And then we as activists, we were there on the ground together, working together for almost five years, and we filmed a lot.
 We had Rachel, the cinematographer and co-director of the film, who was shooting us.
 So there was an abundance of footage.
 The military entered Basal's [sic] home twice and confiscated computers and cameras.
 So we were always very, very stressed.
-It was complicated logistically and quite stressful, but in the end we managed.The documentary was filmed over four years between 2019 and 2023, wrapping production in October 2023.
+It was complicated logistically and quite stressful, but in the end we managed.The documentary was filmed over four years between 2019 and 2023, wrapping in October 2023.

 Release

+Film festivals

 No Other Land had its world premiere on 16 February 2024, as part of the 74th Berlin International Film Festival, in Panorama.
 It had its international premiere in the "Urgent Matters" section and the "Conflicted" theme at the Copenhagen International Documentary Film Festival on 15 March 2024.
-It featured in the "Popular Front(s)" in the 46th Cinéma du Réel Festival that took place from 22 to 31 March 2024 in Paris.
+It featured in the "Popular Front(s)" in the 46th Cinéma du Réel Festival in March 2024 in Paris.
 The film was presented in the International Documentaries section of the 71st Sydney Film Festival on 13 June 2024.
-It was also screened in the "Horizons" section at the 58th Karlovy Vary International Film Festival on 28 June 2024.
+It screened in the "Horizons" section at the 58th Karlovy Vary International Film Festival on 28 June 2024.

 It was selected in TIFF Docs at the 2024 Toronto International Film Festival, where it screened on 12 September 2024.
 It screened in "Showcase" at the 2024 Vancouver International Film Festival on 28 September 2024.
 It was selected in Documentary Showcase at the 29th Busan International Film Festival and screened on 3 October 2024.
-It was also on the Main Slate of the 2024 New York Film Festival and screened at Lincoln Center in October 2024.
-The film was selected for the MAMI Mumbai Film Festival 2024 under the World Cinema section, where it was to have its South Asia premiere, but its screenings were canceled as the festival could not obtain the "required permissions" in time.
-The film was also selected in the Standpoint section of the 35th Singapore International Film Festival and screened on 4 December 2024.
+It was on the Main Slate of the 2024 New York Film Festival and screened at Lincoln Center in October 2024.
+It screened at the Adelaide Film Festival in October 2024.
+The film was selected for the MAMI Mumbai Film Festival 2024 under the World Cinema section, where it was to have its South Asia premiere, but its screenings were canceled as the festival could not obtain "required permissions" in time.
+The film was also selected in the Standpoint section of the 35th Singapore International Film Festival and screened there on 4 December 2024.